symfony/symfony-docs/cookbook/configuration/database_session_storage.rst

 Using Doctrine to Store the Session in the Database
 ---------------------------------------------------

-To use it, you just need to inject this class as a service in the configuration:
+To use The DBAL session storage, you need to register a new service and configure Symfony's session handling to use it:

 .. configuration-block::

     .. code-block:: yaml